igsr/gca_1000genomes_website/_faq/are-there-any-scripts-or-apis-use-1000-genomes-data-sets.md

   - can-i-get-genotypes-specific-individualpopulation-your-vcf-files
 ---

-There are no 1000 genomes specific apis or tools.
-Our data is all in standard formats like SAM and VCF and these do have tools associated with them.
+There are no 1000 Genomes specific APIs or tools.
+Our data is in standard formats like SAM and VCF, which have tools associated with them.

-To manipulate SAM/BAM files look at [samtools](http://samtools.sourceforge.net/) for a C based toolkit and links to apis in other languages.
+To manipulate SAM/BAM files look at [SAMtools](http://samtools.sourceforge.net/) for a C based toolkit and links to APIs in other languages.

-To interact with VCF files look at [vcftools](http://vcftools.sourceforge.net) which is a set of perl and c++ code.
+To interact with VCF files look at [VCFtools](http://vcftools.sourceforge.net) which is a set of Perl and C++ code.

-We also provide a public mysql instance with copies of the databases behind our Ensembl browser for 1000 genomes data.
-These databases are described [on our public instance page](/node/517)
+We also provide a public MySQL instance with copies of the databases behind the 1000 Genomes Ensembl browsers.
+These databases are described [on our public instance page](/node/517).